 You may wish to use safety glasses, gloves, smocks, etc. Use common sense and appropriate safety precautions at all times when doing science.
 Consider your child’s age and abilities when deciding if an activity is appropriate for them.

-Start by making the slime normally, you can get full details here, but I’ll quick recap here.
+Start by making the slime normally, you can get full slime making details here, but I’ll quickly recap to save you some time if you are familiar with making saline slime.

 Add one bottle of glue to a bowl (it’s 4 oz but you can estimate, it’s very forgiving), add 1/4 teaspoon baking soda, mix.
 Add food coloring.
 Mix.
 Add a couple of drops of saline solution, mix.
 Add a few more, mix, add a couple of more drops, mix.
 By now it should be stringy and pulling into a lump.
 Add a bit of saline to your hands and start kneading and mixing it with your hands.
 Work just until it is no longer sticky.

 If you over do the saline solution it will not be as stretchy.
-Which is not a huge deal with this experiment.
+Which is not a huge deal with this experiment, in fact stiffer slime might help with building your volcano structure.

 Once you have your slime, set it in a bowl.
 Push down in the middle to create a hole and add 1/2 tablespoon of baking soda.
 Mix it in with your hands.
 Repeat about 5 or 6 times until the slime starts to stiffen and feel a bit gritty.
 The more baking soda you can work into your slime, the more reaction you will see.